han-yaeger/yaeger-tutorial/docs/interaction-with-hitboxes.md

 # Improve collision detection through the use of composition

-Now we have implemented both the swordfish and Hanny, and collision detection between them, we might notice that the collision detection is to rough.
+Now we have implemented both the swordfish and Hanny, and collision detection between them, we might notice that the collision detection is too rough.
 The bounding box of the swordfish is much too large, compared to its area, and we would much rather only register a collision if Hanny collides with the actual sword of the swordfish.

 We are going to create a new version of the swordfish that does just that.
-For this, we will be using a composition of several entities, that will be part of a `DynamicCompositeEntity`.
+For this, we will be using a *composition* of several entities, that will be part of a `DynamicCompositeEntity`.

 ![Edit](images/edit.png) Create a package